 The answer is simple.
 Your body can heal itself and it's the blood in your body that makes it all happen.
 Your blood is how everything that's good inside of you is transported directly to your injured meniscus tissue.
 Your blood carries oxygen, nutrients, water and antibodies right to the source of your injury and pain.
 Bringing proper blood flow to your injured meniscus is essential to healing.

 Promoting blood flow around injured tissue to help the body heal itself is a concept that's been used for centuries.
 Oxygen and nutrients, carried in your own blood, are critical for the body to heal itself.
-Without proper blood flow, recovering from your meniscus injury will be slow... sometimes so slow that it cannot keep up with natural degeneration over time.
+Without adequate blood flow, recovering from your meniscus injury will be slow... sometimes so slow that it cannot keep up with natural degeneration over time.

-Even though the concept is simple, improving blood flow to your meniscus can be difficult.
-When an injury occurs to the meniscus, the challenges are even greater due to the lack of natural blood flow in the red-white and white zones.
-Traditional methods require you to move your sore/stiff knee in order to promote blood flow.
-This same motion that promotes blood flow can also make your pain and meniscus injury much worse (especially if you need to immobilize your knee during surgery recovery).
+Even though the concept is simple, getting more blood flow to a meniscal injury is often harder than it seems.
+Traditional methods require you to move your sore/stiff knee in order to promote blood flow, but this same motion that promotes blood flow can also make your pain and meniscus injury much worse (especially if you need to immobilize your knee during surgery recovery).
 Relying on movement alone to increase blood flow puts you in danger of re-injuring your meniscus.

-So what do you do when you need to increase blood flow, but you can't move your knee without re-injuring your tissue?
+So what do you do when you need to increase blood flow, but you can't move your knee without re-injuring your meniscus?